 We’re excited to be bringing a public coffee shop — called Normal Coffee — to Tube Factory as a neighborhood-focused place for coffee, conversation, and connecting with friends, neighbors, and colleagues.
+Normal also offers fancy toast with toppings such as honey from the Indianapolis Bee Sanctuary located on the Tube Factory campus.

 Big Car Collaborative artists work every day with neighbors to support a stronger community on the south side of Indianapolis from our home base, Tube Factory.
 And we know from experience that one of the best ways to bring people together is with food and drink.
 That’s why we’re boosting our offerings at Tube with a new coffee shop as a “third space” for people to gather.